 Happiness comes from imaging the future and then creating it.
-Another way of saying this: it is the constant striving towards achieving a goal.
+It is the constant striving towards achieving a goal.
 It’s not the practice of it because once you achieve it, it’s not as fun or rewarding as when you were pursuing it.

 What is one of your favorite songs of all time – one that doesn’t get old to you or one that you couldn’t live without?

 I have two.
 The first one is “Somewhere Over the Rainbow.”
-Sung by Judy Garland or any other singer, it never gets old.
+It never gets old.
 Shortly before my mom passed away, she started singing this song and said that it was where she was going.
 It reminds me of the past.
 The second is “Baby It’s Cold Outside” because it symbolizes Christmas, being with my family and the joy of giving to others.
 It reminds me of the future.